 Let us begin by stating that the universe, in modern cosmology, is reasonably expected to be a computable solution of quantum gravity.
-Let us also state that in our system, the ontological guarantees are provided by the epistemic certainty of the elements of the message defining the experience of the observer, and this message is verified, within its freest model of participation, also by a computable solution of quantum gravity.
-As per the main result, this solution takes the form of a long chain of unitary (or general linear) transformations acting on a wavefunction and consequently associates with the entire quantum history of the system.
+Let us also state that in our system, the ontological guarantees are provided by the epistemic certainty of the elements of the message defining the experience of the observer.
+That the elements of the message do halt is verified, within the freest model of observer participation, also by a computable solution of quantum gravity.
+Finally, we note that as per the main result, this solution takes the form of a long chain of unitary (or general linear) transformations acting on a wave-function and consequently associates with the entire quantum history of the system.

-From this, we may simply interpret the universe as the proof of the experience of the observer, and as this experience is epistemically certain, then the universe - a computable solution of quantum gravity - exists by ontological guarantee.
+From this, we may simply interpret the universe as the halting proof of the elements constituting the experience of the observer, and as its experience is epistemically certain, then the universe, as its proof, exists by ontological guarantee.